DualFormer: Local-Global Stratified Transformer for Efficient Video Recognition: Experiments

 \textbf{Effect of testing views.} Previous methods employ multiple space-time views to boost performance during inference, e.g., 10$\times$3 views in VidTr-L and 4$\times$3 views in Swin.
 We investigate how the number of testing views affects the accuracy of DualFormer-T on Kinetics-400 and Diving-48.
-From Figure \ref{fig_views}, we notice that increasing the number of temporal clips can bring significant improvement on both datasets.
-Besides, using more spatial crops does not always help.
+From Figure \ref{fig_views}, one can find that increasing the number of temporal clips can bring significant improvement on both datasets, while using more spatial crops does not always help.
 For example, using three spatial crops slightly outperforms the 1-crop counterpart on Diving-48.
-As the inference FLOPs is proportional to the space-time views, to trade off the computational costs and accuracy, our method uses a testing strategy of four temporal clips with a spatial crop (totally four space-time views) during the inference phase.
+As the inference FLOPs is proportional to the space-time views, to trade off the computational cost and accuracy, our method uses a testing strategy of four temporal clips with a spatial crop (totally four) during the inference phase.

 \textbf{Effect of window size in LW-MSA.} Window size is a crucial hyperparameter in LW-MSA.
 Hence, we test different window sizes to investigate their effect on model performance.
 As shown in Table \ref{tab:ws}, a larger window size in both temporal and spatial dimensions brings consistent gains in accuracy due to the increase of local receptive field, but also induces heavier computation.
 For an accuracy-speed balance, we choose $(8,7,7)$ as our default setting.
 From this table, we also observe that reducing the number of input frames (e.g., 32$\rightarrow$16) can dramatically improve efficiency but inevitably degrades the top-1 accuracy by $\sim$1\%.